alanqchen/Bear-Blog-Engine/README.md

 It will guide you through starting the API and deploying the frontend to Vercel.

 ### Q: Why not a static blog?
 A: A dynamic blog gives me the opportunity to learn working with databases and React.
-This is my first large project working with these, so while a static blog has lots of advantages, a dynamic blog is better my personal development.
+This is my first large project working with these, so while a static blog has lots of advantages, a dynamic blog gives lots of opportunities to learn more.

+> What I cannot create, I do not understand - Richard Feynman

 *Later down the line*
-- Comment support?
-(Very low-priority)
+- Comment support
-- Search by month/year (Need to add backend route)
+- Search by month/year